 And yet other manufacturers publish sensitivity ratings with only a dB value, leaving it up to the buyer to figure out what this spec means and how it was measured.

-The sensitivity rating of the 8 Ω, 1200 W QSC E110 (link to compare prices on Amazon and select retailers) is simply given as “95 dB”.
+The sensitivity rating of the 8 Ω, 1200 W QSC E110 (link to check the price on Amazon) is simply given as “95 dB”.

 QSC is featured in the following My New Microphone articles: